 A strong current in our American history is about demonizing our opposition—literally and figuratively painting the “other” as demonic.
 From the Puritan sermons against Indians and witches, to Bush’s “Axis of Evil” speech, we’ve used God to create a barrier between us and them.
 We still think in this way— only the details have been secularized.

 But there is another strong American tradition of building bridges of empathy over the chasm that divides us.
 This tradition includes the Quakers in William Penn’s colony who lived in peace for 118 years with their Native American neighbors.
 It includes Lincoln’s expression of “malice toward none, charity towards all” even after hundreds of thousands had killed each other in the Civil War.
 It includes the movement led by Martin Luther King, who had “a dream that one day on the red hills of Georgia, the sons of former slaves and the sons of former slave owners will be able to sit down together at the table of brotherhood.”

 In the tradition of building bridges, Nonviolent Communication, developed by Marshall Rosenberg, Ph.D., is a tool for political speech that can be both powerful in bringing awareness to the harmful effects of injustice and useful for connecting across differences.
 It starts with the assumption that all people have the same needs.
 What we disagree about are the strategies to meet those needs.
-When we clear our minds of enemy images, we can enter a dialogue that focuses on how to best meet the needs of all.
+When we clear our minds of disapproval of the other person, we can enter a dialogue that focuses on how to best meet the needs of all.

-Transforming enemy images involves an effort of empathy.
+Transforming our disapproval of others involves an effort of empathy.
 When someone is not acting in harmony with our values we look past the action to discover the need they are trying to meet.
 We ask ourselves, “What is preventing this person from acting in a way that I would like?”
 This is a simple concept, but hard to practice.

 Join us for this workshop in which we’ll use role plays to experiment with fashioning political speech that is powerful and connecting.